GlitchSecure/website/_posts/2024-08-19-why-your-appsec-strategy-needs-continuous-testing.md

-To understand how continuous testing fits into your broader AppSec strategy, it's best to think of it a bit like going to the dentist: Your annual pentest is like going to the dentist’s office every 6-12 months.
-During that time, they'll give you that nice deep clean that your teeth need to stay happy and healthy.
-But you still need to regularly brush and floss every day in between, and that's where continuous testing comes in.
+To understand how continuous testing fits into your broader AppSec strategy, think of it like going to the dentist: Your annual pentest is akin to visiting the dentist's office every 6-12 months.
+During that time, the dentist provides a thorough cleaning to keep your teeth happy and healthy.
+However, you still need to brush and floss daily, and that's where continuous testing comes in.

 Use continuous testing and penetration testing together to apply a layered approach.
 The combination of continuous and penetration testing provides a more complete risk assessment, balancing frequent, automated checks with in-depth, manual analysis.